vatslarai/Microsoft_capstone_project/README.md

 ### Limitations

-The Sales dataset provided by the respective owner was merely for 3 months which cannot amount to a true depiction of the performance of the company.
+The Sales dataset provided by the respective owner was merely for 3 months which cannot amount to a true depiction of the actual performance of the company.